rust-embedded/rust-raspberrypi-OS-tutorials/15_virtual_mem_part3_precomputed_tables/README.md

 Fortunately, there is a third way.
 We are writing an embedded kernel, and therefore the execution environment is way more static and deterministic as compared to a general-purpose kernel that can be deployed on a wide variety of targets.
-Specifically, for the Raspberrypi, we exactly know the **load address** of the kernel in advance, and we know about the capabilites of the `MMU`.
+Specifically, for the Raspberrypi, we exactly know the **load address** of the kernel in advance, and we know about the capabilities of the `MMU`.
 So there is nothing stopping us from precomputing the kernel's translation tables ahead of time.

 A disadvantage of this approach is an increased binary size, but this is not a deal breaker in our